jesusprubio/jesusprubio/README.md

 [jesusprubio@members.fsf.org](mailto:jesusprubio@members.fsf.org) ([PGP](http://pgp.mit.edu:11371/pks/lookup?op=get&search=0x7B43040350F5A2BF))

 PS: Almost forgot!
 We recently started [this platform](https://freestylestats.com).
-It’s a pet project of now, but we have very good hopes.
+It’s a pet project for now, but we have very good hopes.
 We’ll see how it finishes this time …

 <br>